zoidyzoidzoid/awesome-ebpf/readme.md

 - [adeb](https://github.com/joelagnel/adeb) - A Linux shell environment for using tracing tools on Android with BPFd.
 - [FUSE](https://events.linuxfoundation.org/wp-content/uploads/2017/11/When-eBPF-Meets-FUSE-Improving-Performance-of-User-File-Systems-Ashish-Bijlani-Georgia-Tech.pdf) - Considers using eBPF.
 - [DEEP-mon](https://www.slideshare.net/necstlab/deepmon-dynamic-and-energy-efficient-power-monitoring-for-containerbased-infrastructures) - Helps with measuring power consumption for servers and uses eBPF programs for in-kernel aggregation of data.
+- [upf-bpf](https://github.com/navarrothiago/upf-bpf) - An in-kernel solution based on XDP for 5G UPF.

 ## The Code